A popular and controversial topic especially in NZ!

 (A reminder that I am not a trained medical professional, and this post is not to be taken as health advice or as a definitive guide.
 I am merely sharing my own thoughts and encourage you all to make an informed decision!)

-While my family no longer uses chemical based sunscreens, we still respect the intensity of our sun while recognising the health benefits from moderate exposure from regular small doses.
+While my family no longer uses 'standard' chemical based sunscreens, we still respect the intensity of our sun while recognising the health benefits from moderate exposure from regular small doses.
 There is no question that we want to prevent the skin from burning and being mindful.

 Vitamin D is a hormone produced when our skin is exposed to sunshine - one of many hormones our body needs to stay well.
 Among its many functions, it works with minerals to support strong and healthy bones as well as immunity.
 The only way we can generate Vitamin D is through sun exposure, but we can also influence levels through diet and supplements.